ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 9. Drag the __package.json__ and __blinky.js__ files to the _blinky_ directory on the Edison.

 ## Install the Application Dependencies
-You can remotely execute NPM on the board to install the applicaiton dependencies.
+You can remotely execute NPM on the board to install the application dependencies.
 The instructions are a little different, depending on whether you are using a Windows PC or a Mac.
 Select the appropriate tab below and follow the instructions.

 <div id="run-tabs">
   <ul>